The Best Japanese Restaurants In Brisbane for Sushi & Sake

 Taro’s Ramen

-This ramen shop has a cult-like following and with good reason!
-A simple and comfortable atmosphere, combined with delicious and authentic food, makes for a winning combination.
+This ramen shop has a cult following thanks to its simple and comfortable atmosphere, combined with delicious and authentic food.
 It’s also led to four locations across Brisbane!

 There are plenty of à la carte options on the menu, but if you’re heading to Taro’s you simply must order a ramen.